supersven/ghc-riscv-ngc-talk/slidev/slides.md

 - How can we allocate register groups?
 (Virtual registers that cover multiple consecutive registers)
   - This would require the register allocator to be aware of grouped registers
-- Would it be better to apply strip-mining?
+- Would it be better to apply strip-mining (if the VLEN is too small)?
   - Would that work for all `MachOp`s?

 <AdmonitionType type="info">
-The first edition of SIMD / vectors support in NGC will:
+The first edition of SIMD / vectors support in NCG will:
 <ul>
     <li>have a GHC parameter for a minimum VLEN (vector register width)</li>
     <li>expect the machine to have at least that VLEN</li>